Skip to main content

 Summary

-The Process Instances page is the primary operational interface for monitoring, controlling, and diagnosing process execution.
+The Agent Automation page is the primary operational interface for monitoring, controlling, and diagnosing Agent execution.

 With the introduction of Activity Category–level licensing, this page plays a critical role in surfacing runtime enforcement behavior, errors, and execution state in a transparent and actionable manner.